-That’s why you need to call us today at our Bridgeport/Trumbull dental office (203-372-1220) or our Stratford dental office (203-378-9737) and schedule an appointment for restorative dentistry.
+That’s why you need to call us today at our Bridgeport/Trumbull dental office (203-372-1220) or our Shelton dental office (203-378-9737) and schedule an appointment for restorative dentistry.
 Our highly skilled dentists can replace that lost tooth so your smile is healthy and attractive one more.

 Yes, You Really Need To Replace That Tooth

 Rarely do problems get better when you try and ignore them.
 Sure, a cold will eventually go away, but a cavity just gets bigger.
 The same is true for a lost tooth.
 Ignoring that empty spot in your smile is not a great idea because missing teeth can give you several problems:

 - You can hurt your gums in that spot if you chew something hard.